sateiar/Analytics-Evaluation/README.md

 c.
 A clustering test of your choice (unsupervised learning), to determine the distinctive number of formulations present in the dataset.
 (refer attachment : ingredients.csv)
+2. A team of plantation planners are concerned about the yield of oil palm trees, which seems to fluctuate.
+They have collected a set of data and needed help in analysing on how external factors influence fresh fruit bunch (FFB) yield.
+Some experts are of opinion that the flowering of oil palm tree determines the FFB yield, and are linked to the external factors.
+Perform the analysis, which requires some study on the background of oil palm tree physiology.
+(refer attachment palm_ffb.csv)
+3. Feed the following paragraph into your favourite data analytics tool, and answer the following;
+a.
+What is the probability of the word “data” occurring in each line ?
+b.
+What is the distribution of distinct word counts across all the lines ?
+c.
+What is the probability of the word “analytics” occurring after the word “data” ?